Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Singapore was set to Singapore.
 -- Yokohama was set to Japan.

+The starting_with_questions were answered after cleaning_data and some QA.

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)